charleshamesse/bunker-dvi-dataset/docs/ground_truth.md

 1725010555.3002715 44.1915069783180 -7.47244809864874 -0.3459356312609733 -0.1184078006989503 -0.07139376452948795 0.869012047629454 -0.47507955570180843
 ```

 These poses follow the rate of the LiDAR scans, i.e. 10 Hz.
-For advanced users, we also propose SE3 B-spline trajectories using the [Ceva library], similarly to the recent [MCD Viral dataset].
-The file lists the control points of the splines.
+For advanced users, we also propose SE3 B-spline trajectories using the [Ceva library], again following the procedure from the [MCD VIRAL dataset].
+The SE3 B-spline tracetory files list the control points of the splines.